The Travel Notes Online Guide to Travel helps you find out more

-Sent in by Juan Carlos Dima.
+By Juan Carlos Dima.

 Buenos Aires - Tango

-In Buenos Aires, tango
+In Buenos Aires,

 is so ingrained in the culture that even someone who doesn't like tango knows a lot about

-Many porteños (citizens of Buenos Aires) grow up with an inner sense
+Many portenos (citizens of Buenos Aires) grow up with an inner sense

 of tango - hearing the music on a daily basis; knowing the rhythm of the music, and